Polly Cooper Chapter, NSDAR

 Established May 5, 2017 • Chappaqua, New York

-The National Society of the Daughters of the American Revolution (NSDAR or DAR) is a non-profit, non-political, volunteer service organization comprising 3,000 chapters and over 180,000 members.
+We operate as a local chapter of the National Society of the Daughters of the American Revolution (NSDAR or DAR).
+The NSDAR is a non-profit, non-political, volunteer service organization comprising 3,000 chapters and over 180,000 members.
 It was founded on October 11, 1890, and incorporated by an act of Congress in 1896.
 Membership is open to all women, ages 18 and older, who have a direct line to a patriot who served in the American Revolution.
 We come from a variety of backgrounds and interests, but we all share a common bond of having an ancestor who helped contribute to securing the independence of the United States of America.
-Click here for more information about the NSDAR!

 Preservation • Patriotism • Education • Community

-The Polly Cooper Chapter, NSDAR, was established on April 15, 2017, in the Chappaqua, New York, home of Organizing Regent Kari Weis.
+The Polly Cooper Chapter, NSDAR, was established on April 15, 2017, in the former Chappaqua, New York, home of Organizing Regent Kari Weis.
 In attendance were the NYDAR Organizing Secretary, Jennifer Malara, along with eighteen other organizing members.
 The National Society confirmed the chapter at its board meeting on May 5, 2017.
+We've continued to operate in Northern Westchester since that time.

-This bimonthly, award-winning American Spirit magazine celebrates our uniquely American story through a selection of historical subjects from the Colonial period through the early decades of the new republic.
+With a subscription to American Spirit, you can bring American history right to your doorstep!
+This bimonthly, award-winning magazine celebrates our uniquely American story through a selection of historical subjects from the Colonial period through the early decades of the new republic.
+No membership required.
+In fact, they make great gifts for family members!
 Subscribe today!

 Polly Cooper: A Humanitarian of the Revolutionary War